nleaf/nleaf.github.io/_posts/2014-04-22-cloud-computing-checklist-ask-potential-providers.md

 author: John White

 ---
-## Cloud Computing Checklist: Questions to Ask Potential Providers
+## Questions to Ask Potential Cloud Providers

 As your organization looks to a cloud solution provider for services, there are key areas that need to be reviewed.
 Use this checklist as a guide to help you evaluate any [potential cloud solution providers.](https://www.expedient.com/cloud-computing/ "Cloud Computing")

 For additional insights, [Read Expedient’s “Not all Clouds are Created Equal” whitepaper](http://bit.ly/10icJfH)